 The best online businesses effectively grow the personal brands of their brightest stars, and leverage those personal brands to grow the reach and scale of their business.

-The easiest place to start with these type of content ideas is to pick the subject matter experts from within your business, and prepare them to be interviewed on your blog.
-OR better yet get them to contribute an expert blog themselves.
-Sometimes this may just be the Founder, CEO or Director to begin with… but eventually you can spread your wings to department heads and other managers.
+The easiest place to start with these type of content ideas is to pick the subject matter experts from within your business.
+Then prepare them to be interviewed on your blog.
+Or better yet get them to contribute an expert blog themselves.
+Sometimes this may just be the Founder, CEO or Director to begin with… But eventually you can spread your wings to department heads and other managers.

 A great example of using subject matter experts in a content strategy is the “Whiteboard Friday” video series from Moz with Rand Fishkin.

 Trending or controversial topics are a great way to stay ahead of your competition and become the “go-to” source of information in your industry.